5 Edible Seeds and Their Incredible Properties

 They also contain essential fatty acids (omega-3 and omega-6) that help to decrease cholesterol levels and help circulatory functions work correctly.

-Thanks to B vitamins, vitamin E, folic acids, phosphorus, magnesium, and iron, they’re also helpful if you have a deficiency of any of these in your body.
+Thanks to the B vitamins, vitamin E, folic acids, phosphorus, magnesium, and iron they contain, they’re also helpful if you have a deficiency of any of these in your body.
 Finally, they also contain curcubitacin, which helps to get rid of intestinal parasites.

 3. Flax seeds